 Another reason you will more than likely not get bored is because private clubs will typically have reciprocal relationships with other clubs.
 Sometimes all it takes is a phone call from you or your golf club staff and you can get a tee time on a sister course without a problem.

 If you’re ready to scout the area for a private Sarasota golf community, The Founders Golf Club offers a lifestyle that is unmatched.
 At The Founders Golf and Social Club, membership is limited to just 275 members, allowing the golf community to enjoy year-round golf with no tee time required and Sarasota’s only traditional caddie program.
 The signature 18-hole, membership-owned Robert Trent Jones, Jr. course was recently updated from the traditional Bermuda grass to sprigs of Florida-friendly Celebration, a deep blue-green Bermuda species repeatedly named the top turf for wear tolerance and recovery and drought resistance.
 The driving range was also recently expanded to include 10 new tees at the now 32-tee range.
 Overall, the driving range was made wider and deeper with more areas for members and guests to use on the practice end and the teaching end, further enhancing The Founders Club’s practice and training facilities.
 The Founders Club’s practice and training facilities consists of two putting greens, a short game area, and state-of-the-art TrackMan radar technology through the Florida Golf Performance Center.
-Chris Adams, The Founders Club’s head golf professional, is also available to assist members and residents with their game, utilizing his more than 14 years’ experience in the field.
+Anne McClure and Joel Rasho, The Founders Golf Club’s head golf professional and first assistant and tournament director, respectively, are also available to assist members and residents with their game.

 Members can also take part in the full calendar of golf and social events, as well as enjoy the many amenities associated with the 24,000 sq. ft.
 Golf Hall Clubhouse, including fine and casual dining, a relaxing bar and grille with an outdoor verandah overlooking an oak hammock and the 18th green, and many more luxury amenities.